-At each Composium, the top three orchestral composers will be awarded $1000 each and the top three ensemble composers will be awarded $500 each.
+At the Composium, each winning orchestral composer will be awarded $1000 and each winning ensemble composer will be awarded $500.

 PLUS!
-Each winner will receive a professional recording of their composition performed by the Orlando Philharmonic Orchestra or the Marin Symphony.
+Each winner will receive a professional recording of their composition.

-The Young Composers Challenge is supported by grants and in-kind donations from the University of Central Florida, Rollins College, Full Sail University, the Marin Symphony, the Orlando Philharmonic Orchestra, and the Goldman Charitable Foundation.
+The National Young Composers Challenge is a 501(c)3 non-profit charitable organization supported by grants and in-kind donations from the University of Central Florida, Rollins College, Full Sail University, Timucua Arts Foundation, and the Goldman Charitable Foundation.